sbjelogr/targen/docs/index.md

 # Welcome to `targen`

-Tools for generating targets for ML experiments.
+Tools for generating targets for Machine Learning experiments.